Hokkaido University: Overseas satellite offices

+International collaboration

+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Academic rankings

 General rankings

 In 2017, the CWTS Leiden Ranking ranked them at 120th in the world and 6th in Japan.
 In 2018, QS World University Rankings ranked Hokkaido University at 122nd in the world (7th in Japan).

 In 2019, the Times Higher Education(THE) Japan ranked them 5th in Japan.
 Also in that year, they ranked as 6th or 7th in Japan according to the Academic Ranking of World Universities (ARWU), and between 151st and 200th in the world.

 In 2013, their highest score in QS Ranking was for Faculty Student Score (88 out of 100).
 Their lowest was for International Faculty Score (13.5 out of 100).
 In an effort to boost their International Faculty Score, Hokkaido has recently been selected to be part of Japan's Super Global Universities Program.
 This program provides special funding to hire international faculty.

 Research performance

-According to Thomson Reuters, Hokkaido is the 6th best research university in Japan.
-Its research standard is especially high in Materials Science (7th in Japan, 86th in the world), Chemistry (8th in Japan, 52nd in the world), and Biology & Biochemistry (6th in Japan, 104th in the world).

-Weekly Diamond reported that Hokkaido has the 10th highest research standard in Japan in terms of research funding per researchers in the COE Program.

-According to the QS World university rankings in September 2012, Hokkaido University was placed 135th (worldwide) and 6th (in Japan) for general standards in engineering and technology.

-It also has a good research standard in Economics, as RePec ranked Hokkaido as the 16th best Economics research university in Jan 2011.